Andy Williams (guitarist)

-Andrew J. Williams (born December 12, 1977) is an American musician and professional wrestler, best known as the former rhythm guitarist of the metalcore band Every Time I Die.
-As a wrestler, he is signed to All Elite Wrestling (AEW) under the ring name The Butcher, where he is one-half of a tag team with The Blade.
+Andrew Williams (December 12, 1977 – September 5, 2026) was an American musician and professional wrestler.
+He was best known as the rhythm guitarist of the metalcore band Every Time I Die.

+As a professional wrestler, he was best known for his time in All Elite Wrestling (AEW) under the ring name The Butcher, where he worked as one-half of a tag team with The Blade.

 Musical career

 Williams had aspired to be a professional wrestler and trained at Renegade Wrestling Association in Ontario, Canada for six months, until he sustained a knee injury.
-During the layoff, he learned to play the guitar, and formed Every Time I Die alongside lead guitarist Jordan Buckley and drummer Michael Novak.
-He has appeared on every release that the band has done, and had not missed a live show, until January 2020, when he wrestled Diamond Dallas Page and Dustin Rhodes at Bash at the Beach.
-From January to March, Every Time I Die had written and recorded their ninth album, and had been expected to tour the album in June, supporting Parkway Drive and Hatebreed, but this would be delayed due to the COVID-19 pandemic.
-Since he could not tour with the band, he was able to continue working for All Elite Wrestling (AEW), as they are based in Jacksonville, and Florida deemed wrestling as essential business critical to the state's economy.
-On January 17, 2022, Williams and Buckley announced on social media that Every Time I Die broke up.
+During the layoff, he learned to play the guitar.

+In 1998, Williams formed Every Time I Die alongside lead guitarist Jordan Buckley and drummer Michael Novak.
+He appeared on every release that the band did, and had not missed a live show, until January 2020, when he wrestled Diamond Dallas Page and Dustin Rhodes at AEW Bash at the Beach.
+From January to March, Every Time I Die had written and recorded their ninth album, and had been expected to tour the album in June, supporting Parkway Drive and Hatebreed, but this was delayed due to the COVID-19 pandemic.
+Since he could not tour with the band, he was able to continue working for All Elite Wrestling (AEW), as they are based in Jacksonville, Florida, and Florida deemed wrestling as essential business critical to the state's economy.
+On January 17, 2022, Every Time I Die announced they had broken up.

-Williams had previously been with the other members of Every Time I Die (except Keith Buckley) attempting to form a new band and expressed interest in collaborating with AEW music producer Mikey Rukus on Twitter.
+In 2023, Williams formed Atomic Rule, alongside bassist Travis Bennington, and the band released a three-song demo in September 2025, as well as a three-song extended play in December 2025.
+Prior to his death, Williams spoke of having finished writing and recording new music.

 Professional wrestling career

 Training (2010–2015)

 In the mid-2010s, Williams resumed his training with Josh Barnett, initially as a workout session.
-He continued working with Barnett, but only sporadically, since he does not live in California.
+He continued working with Barnett, but only sporadically, as he did not live in California.
 He began attending Grapplers Anonymous, based in Lackawanna, and received further training from long-time friend and professional wrestler Jesse Guilmette.